Karl Ferdinand Braun

 He used his new developed CRT to measure the mass to Canberra.
 Thomson's work has been a great contribution to science and the development of Cathode Ray tubes.
-A complete description of Thomson can be found at the American Institute of Physics including audio recordings of of him about his discovery, definitely a must see web site for JJ Thomson developed his tube just slightly earlier than Braun's tube and has two internal statically deflection plates instead of the magnetic deflection Braun used in his early early experiments.
+A complete description of Thomson can be found at the American Institute of Physics including audio recordings of of him about his discovery, definitely a must see web site for JJ Thomson developed his tube just slightly earlier than Braun's tube and has two internal electrostatic deflection plates instead of the magnetic deflection Braun used in his early experiments.
 Although Thomson's type of deflection is